ironbar/arc25/docs/modeling/Iteration_27_improve_search_and_learn.md

 ## TODO

 - [ ] Maybe I should discard the idea of tuning for each task independently if the data shows that it is too inefficient
+  - [ ] Edit the script to support grouping tasks
+  - [ ] Compare speed of grouping vs no grouping